humnasaeed/TrilaterationPosition/README.md

 ## How it Works?

 1. **Real-Time Position Tracking:** The script continuously reads a local file (tag_position.txt), where the tag’s x and y coordinates are stored.
 These coordinates are then updated on a 2D grid.
-2. **Dynamic Visualization:** The program operates in a constant loop, ensuring that the tag’s position is updated in real-time as new data becomes available.
+2. **Dynamic Visualization:** The program operates in a constant loop, ensuring that the tag’s position is updated in real time as new data becomes available.
 3. **Coordinate Adjustment:** The script adjusts the coordinates to align with the graphical grid, positioning the origin (0, 0) at the upper-right corner of the layout.